TrueCloudLab/frostfs-http-gw/README.md

 ## HTTP API provided

-This gateway intentionally provides limited feature set and doesn't try to substitute (or completely wrap) regular gRPC NeoFS interface.
+This gateway intentionally provides limited feature set and doesn't try to substitute (or completely wrap) regular gRPC FrostFS interface.
 You can download and upload objects with it, but deleting, searching, managing ACLs, creating containers and other activities are not supported and not planned to be supported.